lolxpraw/alien_shooter/README.md

 ## Documentation

-Detailed guides are available in the `docs/` directory:
+About game object and runtime signal are available in the `docs/` directory:

 | Document | Content |
 |----------|---------|